Supporting People who have Dementia and Sight Loss

 However, it is possible to organise your own in house course for up to twenty people in a venue of your choice.

-The course is around 7 hours in Duration with Breaks for refreshments or video breaks if on line.
+So this course is around 7 hours in Duration with breaks for refreshments or video breaks if on line.

 Who should attend?